 - by Glenn Davison

-- Everything you need to know with Tips and
+- Everything you need to know with tips and techniques for

 |Japanese Kites, Concepts